Ganeshpuri

 Thinking that calming the mind will calm emotions is a bit like pushing a tennis ball into water.
 The strength of the water, the emotions, will always be stronger than the ball, and will soon push the ball, the mind, to where it was before.

 As long as there are unresolved issues, i.e. emotions that need healing, there will always be a clouded and unsettled mind.
-That is why trying to still the mind during meditation will only have a temporary effect, and you’ll be back to where you were before you started.
+That is why trying to force the mind to be still during meditation will only have a temporary effect, and you’ll be back to where you were before you started.

-On this note, it seems that with all meditation methods and instructions that I have come across (acknowledging my limited knowledge of what is actually available in the world), stilling or quietening the mind is one of the first things a person is instructed to do, and frustration can be the result, discouraging someone who is new to meditation, putting them off for years.
-It’s not how I like to teach meditation myself, for what it’s worth.
+On this note, it seems that with most meditation methods and instructions that I have come across (acknowledging my limited knowledge of what is actually available in the world), stilling or quietening the mind is one of the first things a person is instructed to do, and frustration can be the result, discouraging someone who is new to meditation, putting them off until their next brave attempt.
+It’s not how I teach meditation myself, for what it’s worth.

-Just as we all have experiences that we remember and cherish, memories are waiting to be recalled when they are needed, out of the blue, which is often a mysterious and spontaneous process in itself.
+Just as we all have experiences that we remember and cherish, the perfect memories for the moment are waiting to be recalled when they are needed, out of the blue, which is often a mysterious and spontaneous process in itself.

 For that month in India, I gained a collection of memories and spiritual highlights that I will always treasure, and I feel grateful to have had the opportunity to travel there.

-Just as I received those nine words in that holy courtyard, an inspirational thought that surfaces at just the right time, seemingly from nowhere, will become more commonplace as we travel on our healing journey to enlightenment, and we will become more aware that we are being supported spiritually.
+Just as I received those nine words in that holy courtyard, inspirational thoughts that surface at just the right time will become more commonplace for all of us as we travel on our healing journey to enlightenment and beyond, and we will become more aware that we are being supported spiritually as well.

-Treasured memories are with us for life, and if you subscribe to such ideals, beyond this lifetime as well.
+Treasured memories are with us for life, and if you subscribe to such ideas, beyond this lifetime as well.

 This was my first quote, my first contemplation.